-The permit requires the permittee to establish best management practices at each outfall.
-The permit requires the permittee to implement corrective action if a storm water discharge exceeds a water quality criterion and results in a statistically significant reduction in receiving water quality for the same criterion.
-This is imposed on a parameter-byparameter basis for lead, zinc, total suspended solids, pH, and oil and grease.
-These permit requirements are as restrictive as the 2005 NPDES permit.
+The permit requires the permittee to implement corrective action if a storm water discharge exceeds a water quality criterion and results in a statistically significant reduction in receiving water quality.
+This is imposed on a parameter-by-parameter basis for lead, zinc, total suspended solids, pH, and oil and grease.
+This permit requirement is more restrictive than the 2005 NPDES permit, which prohibited exceedance of water quality criteria, because it prohibits any amount of degradation where the previous permit allowed degradation up to water quality criteria.